MackenzieWalterCrawford/Rotational_Momentum_Trading_Program/readme.md

 US bond ETFs = ["BIL", "TIP", "IEI", "IEF", "TLH", "TLT", "SHY"] Canadian bond ETFs = ["VSC.TO", "VSB.TO", "ZIC.TO", "HBB.TO", "TDB.TO", "XBB.TO", "XGB.TO"]

+***NOTE***
+The order of the ETFs is important.
+Keeping the safest ETF as the last in the list is important to use the cash filter or reversion trading.

 #Sharpe Ratio Surface
 So there is a caviat to the lookback and holding period.
 That is, that 15 days is not always the best holding period and 3 months is not alwas